saikiranpattipaka/Notes/Docker Note/Docker.md

 ```
 docker build --no-cache -t myimage .
 ```
-#### Docker layers are a crucial concept for understanding how images are built, stored, and optimized.
+Docker layers are a crucial concept for understanding how images are built, stored, and optimized.
 They allow for efficient reuse and caching, speeding up builds and reducing image sizes.
 By structuring your Dockerfile in an optimal way (e.g., minimizing layers, ordering commands strategically), you can create Docker images that are both smaller and faster to build, ultimately improving your development workflow and deployment efficiency

-#### Docker and Kubernetes are both widely used in the world of containerization, but they serve different purposes.
-Here's a breakdown of the differences:

-### Docker
-#### Purpose: Docker is a platform that enables you to build, package, and run applications in containers.
-It simplifies the development, testing, and deployment of applications by encapsulating them in lightweight, portable containers.
-#### Containers: Docker creates containers, which are isolated environments that contain all the dependencies and configuration required to run an application.
-#### Focus: It primarily focuses on containerizing applications and providing an easy way to run them across different environments, such as local machines, development environments, or production servers.
-#### Container Management: Docker does have some tools for managing containers (like Docker Compose for multi-container applications), but its primary function is to run containers on a single host.
-#### Use Case: Docker is perfect when you need to containerize an application and run it on any machine that has Docker installed, ensuring consistency across environments.

-### Kubernetes
-#### Purpose: Kubernetes (often abbreviated as K8s) is an orchestration platform for automating the deployment, scaling, and management of containerized applications, often using Docker containers (though Kubernetes can work with other container runtimes as well).
-#### Containers & Pods: Kubernetes manages containers but organizes them into higher-level units called pods.
-A pod may contain one or more containers that need to be managed together (e.g., a web app container and a database container).
-#### Focus: Kubernetes focuses on automating deployment, scaling, networking, and load balancing of containers across a cluster of machines.
-It provides a way to manage containers at scale.
-#### Container Management: Kubernetes excels at managing multiple containers running across multiple servers (or nodes).
-It can ensure that your containers are running, restart them if they fail, scale them based on load, and balance traffic across them.
-#### Use Case: Kubernetes is ideal for large-scale containerized applications that need to be highly available, scalable, and fault-tolerant.
-It is commonly used in production environments, especially when you need to manage thousands of containers across many machines.

-#### In Summary
-#### Docker is used for creating and running individual containers.
+- Docker is used for creating and running individual containers.
-#### Kubernetes is used for managing and orchestrating multiple containers across a cluster of machines.
+- Kubernetes is used for managing and orchestrating multiple containers across a cluster of machines.